deepakjois/website/source/MOOCs/Linguistics.md

         - Historical Linguistics
         - Philology (How is language used in literary works) (@) Bush
-        - Study New Languages
+        - Study new languages in remote locations
     (@) Closet
-        - Write/Think; Theoritical Linguistics
+        - Write/Think; Theoretical Linguistics
     (@) Laboratory
         - Phonetics/Speech Sounds
         - Psycholinguistics